Toloka/docs/en/guide/concepts/efficiency-metrics/communication.md

 # Communication issues

 After completing a task, Tolokers rate different aspects of it.
-In particular, they indicate how comfortable was to communicate with the requester.
-Based on these ratings, an communication issues indicator is generated.
+In particular, they indicate how comfortable it was to communicate with the requester.
+Based on these ratings, a communication issues indicator is generated.

-Try to answer promptly to messages and questions because the quality of the markup depends on how well the Tolokers understand the task.
-If you don't reply to questions promptly, tasks might be completed incorrectly and it will take longer to get results.
+Try to answer promptly to messages and questions because the labeling quality depends on how well the Tolokers understand the task.
+If you don't reply to questions quickly enough, tasks might be completed incorrectly, and it will take longer to get results.

 {% note info %}